serious-44/ssp/README.md

 You play serious Texas Hold'em against 1-5 non-player characters.
 The purpose of serious strip poker is to win the game.
 Don't get distracted by the undressing girls.

+--- Nerve-racking bugs

+On Windows the the videos are too bad.
+There are jumps and flashes.
+The HD videos have black areas.
+And sometimes the video don't start.
+You have to resize the window.

+I'm told, this task needs a different video-library.
+But this is not on my top priority list, I am using Linux.
+Sorry.

 Version 0.0.0  Use at your own risk.

+---- Installing the program

+There is a Windwos binary.
+Up to now, there is no installer.
+Just download the zip.
+Unpack it and start ssp.exe from your file explorer.

+To run this program on Linux, you have to compile it yourself.
+Trolltech claims, you can also compile it in a Mac.

 ---- Getting the videos